Chartered Insurance Brokers

 Marshall Wooldridge Limited is authorised and regulated by the Financial Conduct Authority with FCA Register number 136079.

-Our permitted business is arranging, advising, dealing as agent and assisting in the administration and performance of general insurance contracts and credit broking.
+We are an Insurance Intermediary and our permitted business is arranging, advising, dealing as agent and assisting in the administration and performance of general insurance contracts and credit broking.

 You can check this on the FCA’s register by visiting the FCA website www.fca.gov.uk/register or by contacting the FCA on 0800 111 6768.